What is a Community Foundation?

 What fees does the Community Foundation charge?

 The Foundation partially meets its operational expenses through an annual management fee of 1% for each fund under our direction.
-However, we charge 1.5% for scholarship funds since they require a higher administrative effort.
+However, we charge 1.5% for field of interest and scholarship funds due to the greater administrative effort required.

 How can I find out more about the Community Foundation?